Wednesday 18 September 2024

 The July 2013 break which had scorching weather saw the conquests of Birkhouse Moor, Catstycam ( those two on a walk with L.Y.P.W.G ), Clough Head, Great Dodd, Watson's Dodd, Stybarrow Dodd, Loft Crag, Pike O' Stickle, Harrison Stickle ,Pavey Ark, Thunacar Knott and High Raise.
 Arriving at the latter summit meant that The Central Fells became the first of the books to be completed.
 The other incident of note was that just below the summit of Clough Head, I caught sight of a girl that appeared to be in distress, collapsed on all fours.
 As I got closer I realised there was actually a bloke beneath her and she was in that position the better to give him a blow job.
 I hurried on ; perhaps I should have checked whether she knew him or the service was available to any passing rambler.

 In 2014 I claimed Blencathra ( remarkably easy ), Crinkle Crags, High Street, Mardale Ill Bell and Thornthwaite Crags .
 Crinkle Crags became an ordeal because I opted for the company of a couple in the mist rather than following Wainwright and they led me astray down a scrambly route towards Eskdale instead of on to Bowfell.
-By the time the error was realised I was too exhausted to go on to Bowfell and left it to the following year.
+By the time the error was realised, I was too exhausted to go on to Bowfell and left it to the following year.

 In 2015 I claimed the last two "danglers", Red Pike and Hindscarth and also Bowfell and Esk Pike.
 Last year saw the conquest of Whiteside and Grasmoor ( a wet and rough walk on which I was very glad of the company of L.Y.P.
 W.G. members ), Yoke, Ill Bell, Froswick, Caw Fell and Haycock.
 Those walks meant The North-Western Fells and The Far Eastern Fells and left one more walk from each of the remaining books to complete the challenge.